 The Internet.
-The Internet is a good place to start your search for unregistered business names.
-By using several Internet search engines, such as Google and Overture, you can quickly see whether and how someone else is using a specific name.
+The internet is a good place to start your search for unregistered business names.
+By completing a simple internet search, you can quickly see whether and how someone else is using a specific name.

-Network Solutions.
-Another easy way to look for business names online is to go to the Network Solutions website at www.networksolutions.com and key in variations of the name you want to use.
+Domain Name Search.
+Another easy way to look for business names online is to go to a domain name search, such as Google Domains, and key in variations of the name you want to use.
 If another company has reserved a domain name that contains your desired business name, chances are you won't be able to use it, assuming the domain name qualifies as a trademark -- and it will as long as the underlying website is used commercially.

-For more information on conflict between domain names and trademarks, see Nolo's article Domain Names and Trademarks FAQ.
+For more information on conflicts between domain names and trademarks, see Nolo's article Domain Names and Trademarks FAQ.

 Finally, everyone starting a business, no matter how small, should search the federal trademark database to determine whether the name they want to use has already been registered with the U.S. Patent and Trademark Office (USPTO).

 Use the USPTO's free trademark database.
 You can search for federally registered trademarks by using the free trademark database on the USPTO's website.
-To start, go to the USPTO's Trademark Electronic Business Center at http://www.uspto.gov/main/trademarks.htm and choose "Search."
+To start, go to the USPTO's Trademark Electronic Business Center and choose "Search trademarks."
 Then follow the instructions you see on the screen.

 Check state trademark databases.
 In addition to checking the federal trademark register, it's a good idea to check your state's trademark database.
 The state register is often part of the secretary of state's office, though in some states it has a department of its own.
-You can also check one of several sites that search for trademarks registered in all 50 states, such as trademark.com or nameprotect.com.
-This is an especially good idea if you'll be doing business in more than one state.
+Check with your Secretary of State or Corporations Division for more information.